michael-iskander-java/michael_movie_api/readme.md

-2. An API endpoint `/public/movies` to list all the movies from the database with the ability to filter by the genre and sort the movies list according to the popularity, vote average, and vote rate.
+2. An API endpoint `/public/movies` to list all the movies from the database with the ability to filter them by the genre and sort the movies list according to the popularity, vote average, and vote rate.
 We will use the following URLs:

 /public/movies?genre=war (We retrieve movies by the genre)